The best skipping ropes, recommended by jump rope experts

 Recommended by our expert Sarah, this 100g PVC rope moves quickly in the air while still providing good feedback and feel; ideal for anyone wanting to incorporate skipping into their cardio routine.

 The Dope Rope 2.0 has a durable 5mm PVC cord reinforced with a nylon core, which is designed to promote longevity on rough indoor and outdoor surfaces.
 It is also fully adjustable and features 5-inch handles made from so-called “unbreakable” low-density polyethylene and contoured to fit nicely in your hand.

 Best intermediate jump rope: TORQ Ropes Current

 Ideal for picking up speed

-From our expert Tori’s jump rope company, TORQ Ropes, this PVC rope is a great choice for anyone graduating from a beaded rope and wanting to pick up speed and advance their skills.
+This PVC rope is from our expert, Tori’s jump rope company, TORQ Ropes, and is a great choice for anyone graduating from a beaded rope and wanting to pick up speed and advance their skills.

 Best for families: MoKo Jump Rope Soft Beaded Skipping Rope (2 Pack)

 A fun set of ropes